zalando-stups/documentation/components/taupage.rst

 AMI internals
 +++++++++++++

-This section gives you an overview of customization, the Zalando AMI contains on top of the Ubuntu Cloud Images.
+This section gives you an overview of customization, the Taupage AMI contains on top of the Ubuntu Cloud Images.

 Hardening
 ---------